isogeo/doc-admin/Help/en/features/publish/webservices.md

 ![OpenCatalog flow error](/en/images/OC_view_ErrorLayerIsMissing.png "Error reading the flow in OpenCatalog")

 > Tip: your web services must be specifically formatted in order to be "used" properly by external platforms such as geOrchestra or Prodige.
-See [the appendix on this subject](/fr/appendices/webgeoservices_in_csw.html).
+They must be formatted in a particular way.
+See [the appendix on this subject](/en/appendices/webgeoservices_in_csw.html).

 ____
 ## Associating a WMS flow

-The WMS [Web Map Service](http://fr.wikipedia.org/wiki/Web_Map_Service) protocol is an OGC ([*Open Geospatial Consortium*](http://fr.wikipedia.org/wiki/Open_Geospatial_Consortium)) standard that can be used to obtain an image of the geographic data required via a request.
+The WMS [Web Map Service](https://en.wikipedia.org/wiki/Web_Map_Service) protocol is an OGC ([*Open Geospatial Consortium*](https://en.wikipedia.org/wiki/Open_Geospatial_Consortium) standard that can be used to obtain an image of the geographic data required via a request.

 1. Add an associated resource;
-2. Choose type `WMS`;
+2. Choose type `WMS Service`;
 3. Enter the URL corresponding to the service, for example: http://clc.developpement-durable.gouv.fr/geoserver/wms;
 4. Add the name of the layer to display via the *layers* parameter: **?layers=clc:CLC06** for example.
 You can obtain the names of the layers available using the GetCapabilities action: **?request=GetCapabilities**